KhiopsML/khiops-python/doc/site/samples/samples_sklearn.md

 ```
 ### `khiops_encoder()`

-Trains a [`KhiopsEncoder`][] on a monotable dataframe
+Trains a [KhiopsEncoder][khiops.sklearn.estimators.KhiopsEncoder] on a
+monotable dataframe

 The Khiops encoder is a supervised feature encoder.
 It discretizes numerical
 features and groups categorical features in a way that the resulting interval/groups
 have the highest class-purity.

 !!! note

     For simplicity we train from the whole dataset.
 To assess the performance one
     usually splits the dataset into train and test subsets.

 ```python
 # Imports